CharliePlatoon/application/medium-1.md

 # Challenge 2.1 (Medium #1)

-Given a target number and a sorted list of numbers, return the index of the target number.
-If the index does not exist, return -1.
+Write a method that takes an integer array and a desired sum.
+The output will be pairs of numbers from the inputed integer array that equal that desired sum.
+If there are no pairs that work, return 'unable to find pairs'

-Example: 5 and [1,2,3,4,5] would return 4 because the target number 5 is at index 4
+Example: sumPairs([1,2,3,4,5], 9) would return [4,5] because only the numbers 4 and 5 when added together equal the target number of 9
-Example: 5 and [1,2,3,4] would return -1 because the target number 5 is not in the array
+Example: sumPairs([3,1,5,8,2], 27) would return 'unable to find pairs' because there are no two numbers in the array that can be added together to equal the target number of 27